YESHIVA CHOFETZ CHAIM OF RADIN

 As time passed, more groups were formed.
 Expanding beyond Boro Park, Williamsburg, Flatbush and Monsey, groups started in Monroe, South

-every package would arrive on time, with all items in it.
-With the help of all our volunteers we are able to address the needs of hundreds of Kallahs a
+package would arrive on time, with all items in it.
+With the help of all our volunteers we are able to address the needs of hundreds of Kallahs a year

 that these Kallahs in our community are being supplied with housewares that are of the same quality that we would buy for our own children.
+We go to

-We go to great lengths to involve the Kallah in the buying process and her taste and choice of color and style are met wherever possible.
-Each family
+great lengths to involve the Kallah in the buying process and her taste and choice of color and style are met wherever possible.
+Each family is dealt with

-is dealt with much sensitivity and respect.
-We truly believe that the families we assist are the givers and we are the recipients, they are giving us the
+much sensitivity and respect.
+We truly believe that the families we assist are the givers and we are the recipients, they are giving us the opportunity to

 The Process ...FROM THE FIRST PHONE CALL TO THE DELIVERED HOUSEWARES So how does a houseful of housewares end up in a Kallah’s new

-family member or friend.
-In order for the Kallah to get approved as a recipient, the caller has to provide information about the family, the date and
+member or friend.
+In order for the Kallah to get approved as a recipient, the caller has to provide information about the family, the date and place of the

-place of the wedding, and the name and phone number of a Rav who is close to the family.
+wedding, and the name and phone number of a Rav who is close to the family.
 Next, the Rav is contacted for confirmation.
-This can be
+This can be challenging, as

-challenging, as many Rabbanim are very difficult to reach, and have to be called several times.
-Once a Kallah has been approved, she gets marked
+many Rabbanim are very difficult to reach, and have to be called several times.
+Once a Kallah has been approved, she gets marked down “in the

 any questions they might have.The group coordinators will then call or text their volunteers to drop off “their” item.
-The housewares arrive
+The housewares arrive at the

 designated drop off house, where the group coordinator puts together the package and contacts the family to schedule a delivery.
-She then
+She then sends out a

 Sounds complicated?
 Really, it’s not.
 B”H we’ve gotten it down to a science, and with each person playing their role...it works smoothly!